-Bank chief's comments on pay rises 'out of touch'
+Bank of England: 'Accept' you are poorer remark sparks backlash

 "In many cases even that is not enough to fill the gap," she added.

-Ms McKenzie said many firms were "only just hanging on day by day", were not able to invest and were cutting costs.
+Ms McKenzie said many firms who are "only just hanging on day by day", were not able to invest and were cutting costs.

 Amanda Gearing, a senior organiser for the GMB union, said it was "absolutely outrageous to be honest, asking some of our lowest paid workers in this country, not to take a pay increase when inflation is so high".